 Since the General Data Protection Regulation (GDPR) came into effect in May 2018, authorities have received more than 160,000 notifications of data breaches.
 The number of breaches and other security incidents being reported is also on the rise.

 DLA Piper found that the GDPR has resulted in an increase of breach notifications.
 In the time since the GDPR came into force, the average has been 278 notifications a day.

 "GDPR has driven the issue of data breach well and truly into the open.
 The rate of breach notification has increased by over 12% compared to last year's report and regulators have been busy road-testing their new powers to sanction and fine organisations," said Ross McKean, partner at DLA Piper, specialising in cyber and data protection.

-The GDPR Data Breach Survey also calculates the total cost of GDPR-related fines paid so far to be €114m ($126m/£97m).
-The largest fine paid so far was one of €50m issued by the French data protection authority, CNIL, to Google over infringements around transparency and consent.
+This brings the total number of GDPR fines paid to date to six, with a total value of €114m.
+The largest GDPR fine paid to date is the €50m issued by the French data protection authority, CNIL, to Google over infringements around transparency and consent.

 "We expect to see momentum build with more multi-million Euro fines being imposed over the coming year as regulators ramp up their enforcement activity."